stela2502/Singularity_Tutorial/docs/index.md

 ## Example

-Here’s how you can obtain a minimal Apptainer definition file for this setup:
+Here’s how you can obtain a minimal Apptainer definition file for this setup using ChatGPT:

 ```text
 Hi Chatty - can you give me a minimal Apptainer def file that builds this minimal system: